tamucc-comp-bio/classroom_repo_2024/lectures/lecture06new.md

   * variables defined outside of the function are not available inside of the function unless they are passed in as arguments

-* A function is usually meant to return information, the `stdout`, that is availble outside of the function
+* A function is usually meant to return information, the `stdout`, that is available outside of the function

   * you can specify the `stdout` with the `return` command

+* When you make a function, try to make it follow the [Unix Philosophy](https://en.wikipedia.org/wiki/Unix_philosophy)

 Remember, functions must be read into the environment before you can use them.
-Like Las Vegas, what happens in a function, stays in a function... except for the data you `return`
+Like Las Vegas, what happens in a function, stays in a function... except for the data it `return`s

 Let us make our first R function: